AngleSharp/AngleSharp/doc/Features.md

 In the end the idea is to give users only what they need, not more.
 If they want more, they can opt-in by getting more advanced NuGet packages, which work as extensions for the core library.

-*Status*: Continuous investigation.
-Shifted back to v1.0.
+*Status*: CSS already moved out.
+More to come until v1.0.